mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 > The fastes way to build the fastest sites

-...was not an overstatement in my case.
+...was not an overstatement by Netlify in my case.
 Especially together with Hugo, the

 > The world’s fastest framework for building websites.